The case for Pleurotus parsonsiae - The Velvet Oyster

-Recently a new mushroom has hit the growing circles in New Zealand, it’s the endemic species of Oyster mushroom, known as Pleurotus parsonsiae.
+Recently a new mushroom has hit the growing circles in New Zealand, it’s the endemic species of Oyster mushroom, known as Pleurotus parsonsiae, or Velvet oyster.

 A mushroom belonging to the same clade as Pleurotus djamor, or better known as the Pink Oyster, it’s a delicate mushroom with semi firm brown flesh that enjoys growing on a wood based substrate, being saprotrophic.
 The cap is convex, the stipe is bare, and the spore print is a bright white, almost like snow.

 Here at Oak and Spore we purchased the culture to conduct some trials and grow for local markets.
 Our methods are not scientific, rather we are growing to observe it in comparison to other commercial species to get an overall feel for its suitability as a commercial species.
 We compared it to Pleurotus pulmonarius, the Phoenix Oyster.

 Pleurotus parsonsiae was inoculated onto 200kg of a substrate known as masters mix, which is 50/50 woodchip and soy hulls.
 It was inoculated using 1.5% wheat spawn and allowed to incubate at 21 degrees for 3-4 weeks.
 Compared to the commercial Pleurotus pulmonarius strain the Pluerotus parsonsiae colonised about 20% slower.

 Holes were cut into the bags and they were placed into fruiting condition in a controlled environment.
 Humidity was kept between 95%-99% humidity to stimulate primordia formation, and the temperature was kept between 14-18 degrees.
 CO2 was kept at 650 ppm or lower at all times.
 Humidity was dropped back to between 85%-90% after primordia formation.